 The second stream, Modern South Asia, is intended for students aiming to range more broadly across the states and societies of the subcontinent.
 Students within this stream may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.

-You will also choose between the language track, studying a core South Asian language ab initio, or the non-language track.
+You will also choose between the language track or the non-language track.
 Subject to teaching availability, language track students may take one of the following intensive courses: Hindi, Urdu, Sanskrit, Persian, Brajbhasha or Tibetan.

 During the first year, all students will attend the core course, introducing modern South Asia across the disciplines.
 All students will also receive training in research methods, through one of the following specially tailored programmes:

 - research methods for area studies, both qualitative and quantitative (compulsory for the Contemporary India stream)

 - qualitative and historical methods

 - qualitative methods: literature and language

 An important purpose of the research methods course is to help you develop and refine your thesis topic.

 You will also choose option papers.
 If you are taking the language track, you will take one option paper during the first year.
 If you are taking the non-language track, you will take three option papers.
 Contemporary India stream students must take at least one of the relevant options over the period of the course.
 For a full list of option papers, please see the course pages on the department website.
 Please note that the options will change from time to time, and not all will be run every year.

 By the end of the first year, MPhil students will have worked out a thesis proposal, and plans for field or archival work to be undertaken during the summer months between the first and second years.